-As you explore a patio roof project, the first question on your mind may be: How much is it going to cost me?
+As you explore a patio roof project, the first question on your mind may be: How much is it going to cost to build a patio roof?
 The basic cost of a patio roof addition will determine if you decide to take on the project yourself or hire a professional for the job.

 Pricing a patio roof isn’t easy.
 A patio roof can be made from a wide variety of materials to match the existing roofing on a house, including wood, aluminum, asphalt, or even clay tile.

-The price of a patio roof will depend directly on:
+The cost to build a patio roof will depend directly on:

 - Roof Size